Eightyplus/react-json-editor/README.md

 I decided to use inline styling, due to troubles with Isomorphic rendering.
 The styling can be changed with a props on JsonEditor or via css.

 `<JsonEditor styling={ ... object }`
-where the following keys can be set: `root, array, object, row, value, key, string, number, undefined, boolean, null, button, add-group, add-input, add-button, save-button, cancel-button, delete-button`.
+where the following keys can be set: `root, array, object, object-row, array-row, value, key, string, number, undefined, boolean, null, button, add-group, add-input, add-button, save-button, cancel-button, delete-button`.
 Remember that React uses different style names than css does.

 or the css class names (which trumps inline style!):
-`JsonEditor, ArrayItem, ObjectItem, KeyItem, StringItem, NumberItem, BooleanItem,`
+`JsonEditor, ArrayItem, ObjectItem, ArrayRow, ObjectRow, KeyItem, StringItem, NumberItem, BooleanItem,`

 Editor elements:
 `AddButton, AddInput, add-input, add-button, save-button, cancel-button, delete-button,`